 A full CV is available here.

 Almeling, Rene.
-GUYnecology: The Missing Science of How Men's Health Matters for Reproduction.
+GUYnecology: The Missing Science of Men's Reproductive Health.
 Under contract with University of California Press.

 Almeling, Rene.
 2011.
 Sex Cells: The Medical Market for Eggs and Sperm.
 Berkeley: University of California Press.

 (*denotes graduate student co-author)

 Almeling, Rene and Iris Willey*.
 2017.
 “Same Medicine, Different Reasons: Comparing Women’s Bodily Experiences of Producing Eggs for Pregnancy or for Profit.”
 Social Science and Medicine 188: 21-29.